confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Passing Compatibility Checks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|sr| checks schema compatibility as they evolve to keep the producer-consumer contract.
-Without |sr| checking compatibility, your applications could break on schema changes.

-To maintain backward compatibility, a new schema must assume default values for the new fields if they are not provided.
+To maintain backward compatibility, a new schema must assume default values for the new field if it is not provided.
-Therefore, there must be a default value for `region`.
-Consider an updated `Payment2b schema <https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2b.avsc>`_:
+Consider an updated `Payment2b schema <https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2b.avsc>`_ that has a default value for ``region``:

 .. sourcecode:: json